Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Tags:

 - (optional) `ignore`: A boolean flag that will make the tool ignore this property (eg: `true`).
+- (optional) `domain`: The URI of the domain for this property (overriding the automatically derived one).
 - (optional) `name`: The string used to complete the URI for this element.
 If not specified, the name of the attribute will be used.
 (Eg: `canine-name`.)
 - (optional) `package`: The name of the package (representing an ontology) that should define this